Sauvik2308/VideoBuddy/Readme.md

-# A video tutorial follow along from the playlist Chai aur Javascript Backend on Youtube
+# A backend for a Video Streaming Platform, similar to YouTube